M3RG-IITD/Industrial_scale_Cement_Emissions/README.md

 - Check constraints:
   - Clinker flow variation ≤ 0.5%
   - 0.5 ≤ fCaO ≤ 1.5
-- Accept solution if all constraints are satisfied; otherwise reject
+- Accept solution if all constraints are satisfied, otherwise reject

 ---